Strengthening the South Australian electricity grid

 Dispatching large amounts of renewable power

-At 100MW/129MWh (soon to be expanded by a further 50MW/64.5MWh), the Hornsdale Power Reserve is the largest lithium-ion battery in the world.
+At 150MW the Hornsdale Power Reserve is the largest lithium-ion battery in the Southern Hemisphere.
 When dispatching at peak output, the battery provides enough electricity to power the equivalent of 45,000 homes.

 Project expansion benefits

-This Australian-first battery technology will trial responding to supply fluctuations by automatically and rapidly charging and discharging.
+This Australian-first battery technology is trialling a response to supply fluctuations by automatically and rapidly charging and discharging.
 By imitating the behaviour of the existing fossil fuel-based services, the Hornsdale Power Reserve can arrest any grid frequency deviations through a clean and regenerative substitute.

 The Australian Energy Market Operator has identified that the South Australian grid requires 6,000 megawatt-seconds (MWs) to maintain a secure operating level of inertia.
 It is anticipated that Hornsdale Power Reserve as expanded could provide up to 3,000MWs of inertia.